como-cambiar-la-frecuencia-de-un-pwm-en-arduino

 How to change the PWM frequency on Arduino

-Today we are going to see how to change the frequency of an analog output pin on Arduino, for which we will have to configure the registers that control the Timers associated with the PWM pins.
-But don’t worry, because we are going to make it easy in a single function.
+Today we are going to see how to change the frequency of an analog output pin on Arduino, which will require us to configure the registers that control the Timers associated with the PWM pins.
+But don’t worry, we’ll make it easy with a single function.

-The use of timers is normal in processors.
-However, you have often seen us recommend avoiding their manipulation in Arduino since it can have unexpected effects, especially in third-party libraries.
-So, if we normally recommend avoiding manipulating Timers in Arduino, why do we want to modify their frequency now?
-Well, basically, because this allows us to improve the behavior of certain devices when they are controlled by a PWM signal.
+Using timers is common in processors.
+However, you may have often seen us recommend avoiding their manipulation in Arduino because it can have unexpected effects, especially with third-party libraries.
+So, if we usually recommend avoiding manipulating Timers in Arduino, why would we want to change their frequency now?
+Well, basically because this allows us to improve the behavior of certain devices when they are controlled by a PWM signal.

-Remember that when controlling a device using a PWM signal, we are actually turning the device on and off completely multiple times per second.
-That is not the same as applying a true analog signal and, as a general rule, many actuators do not respond well to PWM control.
+Remember that when controlling a device with a PWM signal, we are actually turning the device completely on and off multiple times per second.
+That is not the same as applying a true analog signal, and as a general rule, many actuators do not handle PWM control well.

-Increasing the PWM frequency can improve the operation of certain devices, because they have less time to “realize” that we have turned them off.
-If the inertia of the device is sufficient, and its natural frequency is higher than that of the PWM, the behavior will be (almost) identical to feeding it with an analog voltage.
+Increasing the PWM frequency can improve the operation of certain devices because they have less time to “notice” that we have turned them off.
+If the device’s inertia is sufficient, and its natural frequency is higher than the PWM frequency, the behavior will be (almost) identical to supplying an analog voltage.

-The most common practical case is when controlling the speed of a motor, which, when controlled with PWM, turns the motor on and off multiple times per second.
-The motor is an inductive load, and each start-up represents a beautiful surge.
-This leads to the situation that when applying a speed reduction, the motor consumes more, heats up more, makes more noise… when, a priori, we might think it should be the other way around because it is running at a lower speed.
+The most frequent practical case is when controlling the speed of a motor, where using PWM we turn the motor on and off multiple times per second.
+The motor is an inductive load, and each start-up results in a significant inrush current spike.
+This leads to a situation where, when applying a speed reduction, the motor consumes more power, heats up more, makes more noise… when, a priori, one might think it should be the opposite because it is running at a lower speed.

-This also does not mean that we can raise the frequency indefinitely like crazy.
-Not all the drivers we are using will support the frequency and if they do not support it… bang!.
-We have to look at each particular case, but in general, increasing the PWM control frequency to 4-10 Khz is quite reasonable.
+That also doesn’t mean we can increase the frequency indefinitely like crazy.
+Not all drivers we are using will support the frequency, and if they don’t… boom!
+Each particular case must be examined, but in general, raising the PWM control frequency to 4-10 kHz is quite reasonable.

 Atmega 328p (Arduino Uno, Nano)